Naval EOD Technology Division

 The Naval Explosive Ordnance Disposal Technology Division (NAVEODTECHDIV) is a field activity of the United States Naval Sea Systems Command (NAVSEA).
 It is located 30 miles South of Washington, D.C. in Charles County, Maryland.
-NAVEODTECHDIV is a unique support activity administered by the U.S. Navy and utilized by all the Armed Services who work together to determine Joint Explosive Ordnance Disposal (EOD) requirements.
+NAVEODTECHDIV is a unique support activity administered by the U.S. Navy on the Indian Head Naval Surface Warfare Center and utilized by all the Armed Services who work together to determine Joint Explosive Ordnance Disposal (EOD) requirements.

 Historical background

 The Naval Explosive Ordnance Disposal Technology Division traces its origin back to World War II when the U.S. Navy recognized the need for countering advanced and complex weapons systems being deployed by other nations.
 In May 1941, the Naval Mine Disposal School was established in Washington D.C.
 Later that year the Naval Bomb Disposal School was also established.
 In 1945, both schools combined to form the Naval Ordnance Disposal Unit and by 1946 relocated to the Naval Powder Factory in Indian Head, MD.
 An important component of those schools was the Ordnance Investigation Lab (OIL) located at the Stump Neck Annex, which was tasked to develop standardized procedures and tools for that core of EOD professionals.
 Through the post war period and many name changes, the OIL evolved to keep pace with the increasingly complex and rapidly proliferating ordnance threat.